-Please note, during this Shelter in Place time we are not meeting physically, but are meeting online in April and June 2020.
-If you are not on our mailing list and would like to participate in the online meetings, please email email@example.com.
+Please note, during this Shelter in Place time we are not meeting physically, but are meeting online.
+If you are not on our mailing list and would like to participate in the online meetings, please email firstname.lastname@example.org.

 Judy will teach a technique called “transparency“ that originated in Finland.
 The result is a piece that has areas of open weave that become “transparent”.
 The pieces are hung in windows and change when backlit versus front lighting.